Home Food and WineWe tested Kitchen 32, an izakaya from the IPPUDO group in Paris

 The establishment also offers a range of Japanese curries and donburis (a large bowl of rice on which all sorts of toppings are placed).

 Finally, if you want to end your meal on a sweet note, you can indulge in sweets with an Asian twist.
-For example, enjoy a cheesecake with saikyo miso at its heart.
+For example, you can enjoy a cheesecake with saikyo miso at its heart.

 And what about drinks?

 The restaurant offers traditional Japanese cuisine, so don’t hesitate to indulge in Japanese sake.
 We recommend tasting 3 varieties of sake.
-Our preference is for the « sea food » on the left in the image below, a very fruity, easy-drinking beverage.
+Our preference is for the “sea food” on the left in the image below, a very fruity and easy-to-drink drink.

 Kitchen 32